vippsas/vipps-psp-api/vipps-psp-api.md

 }
 ```

-If Vipps can not provide a valid netWorkToken transaction, for any reason, for example due to network issues or missing issuer support we will provide the encrypted card exactly in the same manner as the existing solution.
+In certain cases a legacy encrypted card request is sent in the following format.
+Note: New PSP partners are not onboarded to this flow anymore.

 ```
 Authorization: makePaymentToken